gSchool/DNA-release-3/03-Phase-B/03_developing_acquisition_strategy.md

 Over time, you will need to define the elements of an acquisition strategy, remember this is a living document.
 Plans and strategies should be updated!
 ### !end-callout

-When crafting your Acquisition Strategy, it is essential to consider these key elements.
+When crafting your Acquisition Strategy, it is essential to consider these key elements:

 |Acquisition Strategy Component|What It Should Address for Software Development|